How to control Silverfish

 Periodic airing and drying of articles stored in damp areas may help reduce the mould on which these insects feed.
 Disposing of mouldy articles is often the simplest way of removing an infestation in an area.

 Pro-Active Diatomaceous Earth 350gm can be used to dry out these insects.

 Diatomaceous earth and borate-based products must be kept dry to be most effective.

 Can be used in virtually all areas safely.

 Treatment 2 (Chemical)

-Residual insecticide can be applied to the area where silverfish or firebrats are commonly seen.
+Long term residual insecticide can be applied to the areas where silverfish or firebrats are commonly seen.

-Apply Pro-Active C to wall/floor junctions throught the affected area, spray under washing machinse, cookers etc. Pay particular attention to dark secluded areas and around boilers.
+Apply Pro-Active C Silverfish Spray to wall/floor junctions throught the affected area, spray under washing machinse, cookers etc. Pay particular attention to dark secluded areas and around boilers.

 If applying near food preparation areas, wipe down food prep surfaces with a damp cloth and rinse thoroughly or use paper towel and dispose.